+As recommended by the strategies to Increase bicycle and pedestrian safety (NHTSA, Countermeasures That Work, Tenth Edition), Tennessee offers regional training statewide.
+These training sites are located within areas with the most significant number of injuries and fatalities to reach this most vulnerable demographic.
 Information shared by NHTSA (Countermeasures That Work) shows numerous factors associated with pedestrian and bicycle crashes, including distractions, driver speed, and alcohol use.
-By utilizing a communication strategy, the THSO can increase the knowledge and show the safety skills required to protect bicyclists and pedestrians and perhaps prevent crashes, injuries, and fatalities.
+By utilizing a communications strategy, the THSO can increase the knowledge and show the safety skills required to protect bicyclists and pedestrians and perhaps prevent crashes, injuries, and fatalities.